Myanmar's government-in-exile finds friends in the Czech Republic | DW | 18.01.2022

 According to Marek Svoboda, director of programs at the Central and Eastern European Law Initiative, the "crucial political fight" this year is to make sure the international community doesn't grant a de facto legitimacy to the military junta.

-So far, the United Nations has postponed any decision on which side should occupy Myanmar's seat at the international organization, as has the World Health Organization and other bodies.
+So far, the United Nations has postponed any decision on who should represent Myanmar at the international organization, as has the World Health Organization and other bodies.

 For Thant, it's time for the international community, including European states, to stop sitting on the fence.
 He wants European governments to formally recognize the NUG as the legitimate government of Myanmar, and to brand the military junta as "terrorists."